-Culinary Tour Guide and Seattle Foodie
+Food Tour Guide and Pacific Northwest Foodie

-Raised in Tacoma, WA since I was 3 months old, I was adopted by my maternal Taiwanese grandmother and her Japanese/Hawaiian husband when my mother couldn’t take care of me.
-Since I was a kid, I’ve always had a wide range of tastes and an indiscriminate palette.
-My grandmother would cook various Taiwanese and Chinese food.
-From golden fried tofu to steamed bok choy and other greens, to fermented and pickled items of deliciousness.
-My dad, raised on the island of Oahu, makes the best-fried rice around.
-Breakfast was typically either Spam, eggs, and rice or a bowl of instant ramen with or without the soup.
-It's safe to say that food was the subject of some of my fondest memories of childhood and even more so as a teenager and young adult.
+Raised in Tacoma, WA since I was 3 months old, I was adopted by my maternal Taiwanese grandmother and her Japanese/Hawaiian husband when my single mother couldn’t take care of me.
+Since I was a kid, I’ve always had a wide range of tastes and an indiscriminate palate.
+My grandmother would cook various Taiwanese and Chinese food for me growing up.
+From golden fried tofu served with steamed bok choy, to hearty beef stews with hard-boiled eggs that appeared brown from cooking and soaking up the savory soup base.